MWC 2025: Innovations to increase engagement and efficiency in telecom business

 About QazCode

 QazCode is an IT company and exclusive digital partner of Beeline Kazakhstan.
-The company is part of the VEON group listed on the NASDAQ and Euronext stock exchanges.
+The company is part of the VEON group listed on the NASDAQ stock exchanges.

 The company has over 750 employees with 8 years of experience in software development for the telecom and IT markets with a deep understanding of business and technology.
 The solution portfolio includes the development of private Large Language Models (LLM) with a focus on data security, game development, and reward systems, process optimization through Agile methodologies, full-cycle implementation of Business Support Systems (BSS), and IT outsourcing for effective product development, team expansion, and project management to help accelerate time to market.